grace-notes/website/contents/topics/demons.md

 ---
-title: "Demons, Intro. to Study of"
+title: "Introduction to the Study of Demons"
+indexTitle: "Demons, Introduction"
 pdf: "demons.pdf"
 description: "Outline of Bible references to demons; descriptions of identity and functions"
 template: topic.jade